 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn”

 Part of the reason I take such a strong play approach is because of feedback from my athletes.
 Every six months we seek evaluation and feedback from our athletes on various aspects of our program.

 A question we include in this evaluation is, “What do you wish we did more of?”

-The top answer?
-“I wish we played more games.”
+The top answer was “I wish we played more games.”

-This is an unanimous sentiment from youth athletes, professional athletes, and our adults who work in high-stress environments.
+This is a unanimous sentiment from the youth athletes, professional athletes, and our adults who work in high-stress environments.
 People of all ages, shapes, and goals want to play more games.